-Nevertheless, despite the progress made during the last decade, there are still significant gaps between the averaging-based tools available for ODEs and those that are suitable for HDS.
-In particular, averaging results for HDS have been limited to the setting of ``first-order'' averaging, where the nominal stabilizing vector field (i.e., the average system) is obtained by neglecting high-order perturbation terms in the dynamics.
-As shown in \cite[Section 2.9]{sanders2007averaging},\cite{abdelgalil2022recursive,DurrLieBracket}, first-order approximations may not always provide accurate characterizations of the stability properties of certain highly oscillatory systems, including those that emerge in vibrational control \cite{scheinker2017model} and Lie-bracket extremum seeking \cite{DurrLieBracket,grushkovskaya2018class}.
-In such systems, the stabilizing average dynamics are obtained only after considering the effect of second-order (or higher) oscillatory terms in the original dynamics.
-This setting is known in the literature of ODEs as \emph{high-order averaging}, and the main goal of this paper is to develop similar high-order averaging tools for a class of well-posed hybrid dynamical systems with highly oscillatory flow maps, and to demonstrate their applications for the solution of control and optimization problems that involve and/or require hybrid tools.
+Despite significant progress over the last decade, gaps remain between the averaging tools available for ODEs and those suitable for HDS.
+Most averaging results for HDS have been limited to ``first-order" averaging, where the nominal stabilizing vector field is derived by neglecting higher-order perturbations.
+As indicated in \cite[Section 2.9]{sanders2007averaging}, \cite{abdelgalil2022recursive}, and \cite{DurrLieBracket}, first-order approximations may not accurately characterize the stability of certain highly oscillatory systems, such as those in vibrational control \cite{scheinker2017model} and Lie-bracket ES \cite{DurrLieBracket,grushkovskaya2018class}.
+In these cases, the stabilizing average dynamics require consideration of higher-order terms.
+This high-order averaging, well-known in ODE literature, is the focus of this paper, which aims to develop similar tools for hybrid dynamical systems with highly oscillatory flow maps and demonstrate their applications in control and optimization problems.

-Based on this background, the primary contributions of this work are the following:
+Based on this, our main contributions are the following: